 Role of Estrogen

-Estrogen is known as the “chemical messenger” due to its ability to pass information between cells.
-Normal estrogen levels are important as among other key functions, they control:
+Estrogen is known as a “chemical messenger” due to its ability to pass information between cells.
+Normal estrogen levels are important as, among other key functions, they control:

 - Tissue function